acsone/kwkhtmltopdf/README.md

 # kwkhtmltopdf_server

-A web server accepting wkhtmlpdf options and files to convert as multipart form data.
+A web server accepting [wkhtmlpdf](https://wkhtmltopdf.org) options and files to convert as multipart form data.

 It requires python 3.6 or greater.

 # kwkhtmltopdf_client

-A drop-in replacement for wkhtmltopdf, which invokes the above server defined in the KWKHTMLTOPDF_SERVER_URL environment variable.
+A drop-in replacement for [wkhtmlpdf](https://wkhtmltopdf.org) which invokes the above server defined in the `KWKHTMLTOPDF_SERVER_URL` environment variable.

 It's only dependency is the `requests` library.
 It should work with any python version supported by `requests`.